MicrosoftDocs/learn/learn-pr/iot/develop-with-azure-digital-twins/route-output-from-azure-digital-twins-to-downstream-services/includes/8-summary.md

 ---
 metadata:
   title: Summary
-  description: This unit summarizes the Learn module and provides links to additional resources ms.date: 11/30/2020
+  description: This unit summarizes the Learn module and provides links to more resources ms.date: 11/30/2020
   author: raniabayoumy
   ms.author: rabayoum